How to Write Wedding Vows (That Don’t Suck)

 If you’re worried your vows won’t be "good enough," stop right there.

-They don’t have to be Shakespeare.
 They just have to be true.

 That’s perfect.

-That’s you loving your person.
+It’s you loving your person out loud.

 Follow Us on Pinterest: @plannarly